notebook-t/AboutLibraries/README.md

 # AboutLibraries

-.. collects all dependency details including licenses at compile time, and offers simple APIs to visualize these in the app.
+Clipped from collects all dependency details including licenses at compile time, and offers simple APIs to visualize these in the app.
 *No runtime overhead.* Strong caching.
 Any gradle dependency is supported.

 -------